Bespoke Expeditions

 • All breakfasts, lunches, dinners, and daily trail snacks are included.

 Most meals are rooted in traditional comida mineira—hearty, local, and prepared in homes, small kitchens, and along the trail.
-In larger towns and Diamantina, there are also opportunities for more varied or refined dining.
+In larger towns and Diamantina, there are also opportunities for more refined meals.

 If you have specific needs or preferences, we’ll plan for them in advance.